-- (a) Alcohol: Ethyl alcohol - (b) Prohibited Items and Substances: all illegal drugs and controlled substances, alcoholic beverages, and drug paraphernalia in the possession of, or being used by, an employee on the job or the premises of the Employer.
+(a) Alcohol: Ethyl alcohol

+(b) Prohibited Items & Substances: all illegal drugs and controlled substances, alcoholic beverages, and drug paraphernalia in the possession of, or being used by, and employee on the job or the premises of the Employer.

-- (c) Employer Premises: all property, facilities, land, buildings, structures, automobiles, trucks and other vehicles owned, leased or used by the Employer, job sites or work locations and over which the Employer has authority as employer. - (d) Employee: all persons covered by this Agreement. - (e) Accident: an event resulting in injury to a person requiring medical attention or causing significant damage to property to which an employee contributed as a direct or indirect cause. - employee, including but not limited to noticeable imbalance, incoherence, and disorientation, which would lead a person of ordinary sensibilities to conclude that the employee is under the influence of drugs and/or alcohol. - (g) Under the Influence: any mental, emotional, sensory, or physical impairment due to the use of drugs or alcohol. - (h) Test: The taking and analysis of any body component sample, whether by blood, breath, urine, or in any other scientifically reliable manner, for the purpose of identifying, measuring or quantifying the presence or absence of drugs, alcohol or any metabolite thereof.
+(c) Employer Premises: a property, facilities, land, buildings, structures, automobiles, trucks, and other vehicles owned, leased, or used by the Employer as job sites or work locations and over the Employer has authority as employer.

+(d) Employees: all persons covered by this Agreement.

+(e) Accident: an event resulting in injury to a person requiring medical attention or causing significant damage to property to which an employee contributed as a direct or indirect cause.

+(f) Reasonable Cause: erratic or unusual behavior by an employee, including but not limited to noticeable imbalance, incoherence, and disorientation, which would lead a person of ordinary sensibilities to conclude that the employee is under the influence of drugs and/or alcohol.

+(g) Under the Influence: any mental, emotional, sensory, or physical impairment due to the use of drugs or alcohol.

+(h) Test: the taking and analysis of any body component sample, whether by blood, breath, urine, or in any other scientifically reliable manner, for the purpose of identifying, measuring, or quantifying the presence or absence of drugs, alcohol or any metabolite thereof.